It's time to configure Exchange Server high availability because we did install a second Exchange…

 You can install Exchange Server 2016 in coexistence with Exchange Server 2010.
 There is no need to install Exchange Server 2013 if you want to go straight from Exchange Server 2010 to Exchange Server 2016.
 Unfortunately, it’s not possible to upgrade from Exchange 2010 to 2019.

 Do you want to read more about this topic?
 Read the official post by Microsoft.
-Upgrade your Exchange Server as fast as possible?
-In one of the coming articles, there will be a series of articles explaining how to migrate from Exchange to 2010 to Exchange 2016.
+Upgrade your Exchange Server as quickly as possible.
+In one of the upcoming courses, we will explain how to migrate from Exchange to 2010 to Exchange 2016.
 Stay tuned!
-In the meantime, you may also like Get mailbox size of all users in Exchange with PowerShell.
-Don’t forget to follow us for more great articles.